POS System vs Cash Register: Differences & How to Choose

 Basic Calculation Functions

 Cash registers perform basic arithmetic, such as adding up items, calculating tax, and determining change owed to customers.
-This feature eliminates manual calculations, reducing errors in cash handling.
-For example, a cashier at a small retail store can input item prices, and the register automatically computes the total, including any applicable sales tax, ensuring accuracy during busy periods.
+This feature eliminates manual calculations, reducing cash-handling errors.

 Manual Override and Offline Operation: